The Farmstead Promise

 Brianna Blanco

-Lead Explorers Educator
+Lead Littlest Learner Educator

 Brianna is the Lead Explorers Educator at the Asheville Farmstead School.
 Brianna’s journey prior to the Farmstead included working and living in the wilderness as a Wilderness Field Instructor for a Wilderness Therapy Program.
 During her two years in the wilderness, she taught the children how to overcome challenges, express their emotions safely, and primitive camping skills.
 She has experience in creating and facilitating recreational programs for children of all ages.
 In addition, she also has experience in working with children of all different needs such as; Autism spectrum, ADHD, and other behavioral health backgrounds.